helldivers-2/api/docs/containers.md

 make to the application.

-Alternatively, if you use the hosted versions you can request an API key that allows for higher rate limits by sponsoring this project! (if you self host you can generate your own keys too!).
+Alternatively, if you use the hosted versions you can request an API key that allows for higher rate limits by sponsoring this project! (if you self-host you can generate your own keys too!).